 This characterisation of Britling is, of course, central to the project as a whole.
 John Batchelor argues that ‘written with more detachment, this novel would be a study of a figure whose self-centredness verges on the brutal, but by tricking Mr Britling out with comic attributes—his odd clothes and general untidiness, the games he invents, the rather heavily conscious unconventionality of his household’s manners, his hair-raising inability to drive his car—Wells works hard to enlist the reader’s sympathy.’
 He goes on to note that this this strategy failed to convince one John Batchelor, announcing with a rather splendid high-handedness: ‘personally, I withhold my sympathy’ (he does add an at least: ‘ … until Hugh Britling is killed in the war’) [John Batchelor, H G Wells (Cambridge Univ Press 1985), 110].
 Whilst this doesn't actively misrepresent the lineaments of the novel, I suppose, although it does seem to me to miss something very important about what Wells is doing.

 The petty ludicrousness of Britling (based on an impressive un-self-forgiving, clear-sighting assessment by Wells of his own various petty ludicrousnesses) is not just a strategy to nudge the reader into liking the character despite his egoism.
 More importantly it's a calculated inversion of the traditional attributes of the warrior.
 Instead of tragic dignity and nobility Wells stresses how contingent and quotidian and more importantly how silly ordinary life actually is.
 Silly is the quality of existence in war or peace, with the difference that silliness is broadly funny in peacetime and broadly heartbreaking in war.
-Nobody in this novel dies a heroic warrior's death: Hugh's best friend at the front, known as ‘Ortheris’, gets his legs blown off by a shell, and then sits (of necessity) laughing and joking with Hugh about his predicament.
+Nobody in this novel dies a heroic warrior's death: Hugh's best friend at the front, known as ‘Ortheris’, gets his legs blown off by a shell, and then sits (of necessity, since he now has no legs on which to stand) laughing and joking with Hugh about his predicament.
 He says he's thirsty, and as Hugh gets out his water bottle, he dies: ‘“And I'm done!”
 And then—then he just looked discontented and miserable and died—right off’ (Hugh's letter goes on: ‘I couldn't believe he was dead ...
 I began to cry.
 Like a baby.
 I kept on with the water-bottle at his teeth long after I was convinced he was dead’).
 Hugh himself is shot in the head by a freak shot that happens to pass through a tiny ‘loop’ in the trench defences.
 Herr Heinrich is taken prisoner on the (German) Eastern front, and dies when a fight breaks out between some German and some Croatian prisoners.
 Captain Carmine's man, as we've seen, is knocked over by a train.
 It's all deliberately inconsequential, and all the more affecting for that.
 War, Wells is saying, is not a plan, or a purpose, or any kind of agency.
 It is randomness and endurance and passivity.